 The Medici: the family that has marked the history of Florence

-Let's take a fascinating journey into the history of the Medici, by visiting the palaces where they lived, seeing where the frescoes were painted, and by admiring the formidable works that they commissioned.
+Let's take a fascinating journey into the history of the Medici, by visiting the palaces where they lived and by admiring the formidable works that they commissioned.

 The tour starts at the first major residence of the family, the present Palazzo Medici-Riccardi.
 This was built in the fifteenth century by the architect Michelozzo who was commissioned by Cosimo the Elder, the patriarch of the family.
 By looking at the superb frescoes in the Chapel of the Magi, we can recognize the portraits of the protagonists of the time, including Lorenzo the Magnificent.